orlof/xcb3-vscode-ext/README.md

 * `xcbasic.debugger`: Absolute path to retro debugger base folder
 * `xcbasic.packer`: Absolute path to packer (of your choice) base folder (e.g. Exomizer)

 These setting are not needed by the extension, but you can use them in `.vscode/tasks.json` to simplify compilation process.
+By specifying the basefolder you can store .vscode/tasks.json to version control and reference tools with relative paths.
+Then multiple people with different installation folders can work with the project.

-Following example allows you to simply hit Crtl+Shift+B or Cmd+Shift+B to build the currently open XC=BASIC 3 file to a C64 .prg with the same name.
+Following example allows you to hit Crtl+Shift+B or Cmd+Shift+B to build the currently open XC=BASIC 3 file to a C64 .prg with the same name.

+Copy this to .vscode/tasks.json in your project folder.
 ```json
 {
     // See https://go.microsoft.com/fwlink/?LinkId=733558